B1nus/numple/README.md

 Please keep in mind that people who use **numple** should not need to understand the interpreter in order to understand **numple's** errors.
 Keep errors simple and straight to the point.
 For example: let's say an if statement is missing a code block, then the error should simply say `If statement is missing code`.
 It should **not** say `Parser expected INDENT token after boolean expression`.
 # Interpreter
 ## Runtime Errors
 A few runtime errors can occur in **numple**.
-Since the parser has checked that the syntax is correct.
-The only things that can go wrong is regarding invalid expressions and Type mismatches.
+Since the parser has checked that the syntax is correct the only errors are regarding undefined numeric expressions and type mismatches.
 For example division by zero and invalid function arguments.
 # Links
 - [Zig tokenizer](https://mitchellh.com/zig/tokenizer#from-tokens-to-trees)
 - [Zig tokenizer source](https://github.com/ziglang/zig/blob/master/lib/std/zig/tokenizer.zig)